Not a fan of this super smug rejection. Like, oh I’m sorry it would be expensive for YOU to approve claims.

 When it was time to plan our honeymoon trip to Asia, we knew we would get travel insurance — it meets our qualifier of being a “long trip” and we’re also visiting three countries that neither of us have ever been to.
 Better to be safe than sorry if any surprises pop up.

-I went to the World Nomads website to get our travel insurance policy and then realized something pretty important: World Nomads is only for current residents of the United States.
+I went to the website we usually use to get our travel insurance policy and then realized something pretty important: it’s not available for residents of Spain.

 Fortunately, I was aware of another company, called SafetyWing.
-SafetyWing has a different target market than World Nomads — it’s designed for remote workers who are based outside the U.S. and even has the goal of building a “global social safety net.”
+SafetyWing has a different target market than what we usually use — it’s designed for remote workers who are based outside the U.S. and even has the goal of building a “global social safety net.”
 While I’ve known about SafetyWing for a few years, this was actually my first time booking a policy with them.
-We got the “Nomad Insurance Essential” plan — you can read here what that plan covers, as well as the exclusions.
+We got the “Nomad Insurance Essential” plan.

 I felt pretty happy with the price of our coverage for two people, for nearly six weeks: $161.
 Total!

-Of course, I can’t say at this point how their claims process works compared to what I experienced with World Nomads.
+Of course, I can’t say at this point how their claims process works compared to what I experienced with other companies.
 So I’m interested to see how it goes!
 (Though I certainly hope we don’t have to use it. 😉)

 Have you ever bought travel insurance?
 Which companies have you used — and would you recommend them or not?
 Let me know in the comments!